Marie Antoinette (musical): Plot synopsis

 Marie Antoinette tells the story of two parallel lives; that of the infamous Queen of France and that of Margrid Arnaud, a poor woman.
 Both are the same age, and both are pretty, but that's where the similarities end.
 While Margrid is roaming the streets of Paris in rags, Marie Antoinette dances and flirts at the Palais-Royal.
 The French Revolution changes all that.
 Margrid Arnaud rises and Marie Antoinette falls, and when the two women eventually meet two worlds collide and the drama unfolds.

 The musical uses the events of the French Revolution as a spectacular backdrop to the fate of the unhappy Queen.
 Margrid Arnaud personifies the nemesis of the monarchy, eventually leading to the extinction of Marie Antoinette and her world.

 Background

 In an interview on his website, Kunze said that producers had offered to stage the show in German and English-speaking countries, but said that he wanted to have the Kuriyama production all over the world.
 His previous musicals were adapted for the country they were played in.

 Kunze believes that the production MA is the best interpretation of one of his Libretti so far.
 He praised the director and the cast.

-Since then a revised Version premiered in Seoul, South Korea.
+After the Japanese and German productions, the show was heavily revised.
+The revised version premiered in Seoul, South Korea in 2014.
+The revised version has since been performed three more times in Korea (2019, 2021, and 2024), as a revival in Japan in 2018, and in Hungary in 2016.

 Songs

+Original Production (Japan, Germany)

 These songs are included in the production and are on the cast recording, which was released in March 2006.